+"My employer supports me with a great deal of flexibility.
+When an emergency does happen, they tell me not to worry about work."
 If you have worked for the same employer for 12 months and you are responsible for a child aged under 18, you are entitled to 18 weeks' parental leave per child, which must be taken by the child's 18th birthday.
 This time off is unpaid unless your employer is willing to give paid time off as a contractual right.
-In September 2021, the UK government also agreed that they will introduce a day one right to one-week's unpaid leave for carers balancing a job with caring responsibilities.
-Visit carersuk.org/work to read our online information.

-"My employer supports me with a great deal of flexibility.
-When an emergency does happen, they tell me not to worry about work."
+Visit carerscotland.org/work to read our online information.

 "I applied to reduce my working hours from five to four days a week, on flexible working grounds.
-It's hard work, but does mean I can fit in appointments and care meetings on my day off."
-Looking after someone Telling your employer that you are a carer may not always feel like an easy step.
+It's hard work, but it does mean I can fit in appointments and care meetings on my day off."

+Getting support Telling your employer that you are a carer may not always feel like an easy step.
 Ask your employer if they have a carers policy or other support that could help you as a carer, such as special leave.
 Some organisations provide support such as counselling services and information for carers such as advice packs.
 Trade unions can also be a good source of support.
 You may find that your colleagues are supportive, or even in similar caring situations themselves.
 As well as seeing if there is any support available to carers through your employment, you could explore the support available outside of your employment.
 This could include getting an assessment to see if there is any support the local authority can offer to help you combine work and care - see page 13.
 This could also involve speaking to others who know what you are going through.
-Visit carersuk.org/localsupport to find carers' organisations and support services available for carers in your local area.
-Our online Carers UK Forum may be a good place to speak to other carers about how you are feeling - visit carersuk.org/forum To become part of this online community, please join us as a member: carersuk.org/join CARER POSITIVE Employer in Scotland Carers Scotland operates an awards scheme on behalf of the Scottish Government which raises awareness and recognises employers who support carers to balance the demands of work and caring.
-Find out more at carerpositive.org Scott's story Working carer Scott Corley's daughter, Amber, has cystic fibrosis.
-He shares his experience of the importance of having an employer who is supportive of carers.
-When Amber was born I saw myself as a father, but after her cystic fibrosis diagnosis a thought jumped into my head, 'I'll have to give up work.'
-That thought petrified me and that was when I realised I was a carer as well as a father.
-Now Amber's 12 years old and my wife, Louise, and I care for her together.
-I work as a service improvement partner for the Financial Ombudsman Service.
-My wife also works part-time for the same organisation.
+Visit carerscotland.org/localsupport to find carers' organisations and support services available for carers in your local area.
+Our online forum Carers Connect may be a good place to speak to other carers about how you are feeling - visit carerscotland.org/ forum To become part of this online community, please join us as a member: carerscotland.org/join